ga-wdi-boston/rails-activerecord-one-to-many/README.md

 	 s.save

 	```
-	Notice that the belongs_to provided a getter method, album=(), to set the parent.
+	Notice that the belongs_to provided a setter method, _album=()_, to set the parent.
 Then you can see that the calling save on the song ran a SQL Update to update the song's album_id foreign key.

 * Let's get this song from the DB again and call the album 'getter' provided by the belongs_to.